Bylaws of the Queer Neuropsychological Society (QNS)

 2.1c Classes of Membership.
 There shall be four classes of members based on qualifications: Professionals, Students, Associates, and Affiliates.

 2.1c.i Professional Members.
-Licensed psychologists with specialized education and training in neuropsychology.
+Psychological professionals with specialized education and training in neuropsychology.

 2.1c.ii Student Members.
-Students, interns, and unlicensed fellows with an interest in Queer neuropsychology.
-This category includes individuals who hold a doctorate in psychology or a related discipline but do not meet criteria to hold Professional-level membership.
+Students, interns, and postdoctoral fellows with an interest in Queer neuropsychology.

 2.1c.iv Affiliate Members.
 Anyone with an interest in neuropsychology who may not fit into any other membership category.